-First, we perform preliminary analysis by looking at the correlations between each crime variable and the bike demand ('trips').
+Second, we perform preliminary analysis by looking at the correlations between each crime variable and the bike demand ('trips').
 The crime variables with moderate correlations are selected.

-Take all the eight crimes into consideration, only Theft, Deceptive_practice, Assault, Burglary, and Robbery seems to be significant.
+Picture below is the scatterplot of the crime predictor with trips.
+Every crime predictor seems to correlate to trips, so we cannot delete any of the crime predictors only depending on scatterplot.